 The City of San José is the third largest city in California and the 13th largest city in the United States.
-The SJSU Main Campus is located to the east of Downtown San José, adjacent to the Horace Mann neighborhood (to the north), Naglee Park (to the east) and the South University Neighborhood (to the South.)
+The SJSU Main Campus is located to the east of Downtown San José, adjacent to multiple neighborhoods.
 San José City Hall is a block north of the Main Campus and is visible from Tower Lawn.
 South Campus is located in the Spartan Keyes neighborhood.